Advertiser Disclosure

 13. United Cruises

-When you book a cruise with United Cruises you can choose to either earn United MileagePlus miles for your purchase or you can use MileagePlus miles to pay for your cruise!
+When you book a cruise with United Cruises, you can choose to either earn United MileagePlus miles for your purchase or use MileagePlus miles to pay for your cruise.

 United Cruises offers different ways to earn miles on your next cruise:

-• Any United MileagePlus credit cardholder will earn 4 MileagePlus miles per $1 spent on an interior or oceanview stateroom
+• Any United MileagePlus credit cardholder earns 4 MileagePlus miles per $1 spent on an interior or oceanview stateroom.

-• Any United MileagePlus credit cardholder will earn 7 MileagePlus miles per $1 spent on a balcony or suite stateroom
+• Any United MileagePlus credit cardholder earns 7 MileagePlus miles per $1 spent on a balcony or suite stateroom.

-Additionally, there are sometimes opportunities to earn even more miles.
+Additionally, there are sometimes opportunities to earn even more miles with time-limited promotions.

-United Cruises offers a 110% best price guarantee — if you find the exact same cruise priced lower within 48 hours of booking, you’ll be refunded 110% of the price difference.
+United Cruises offers a 110% best price guarantee.
+If you find the exact same cruise priced lower within 48 hours of booking, you’re refunded 110% of the price difference.

-Unfortunately, United Cruises charges a $24.99 processing fee on every booking.
+United Cruises charges a $25 processing fee on every booking.

 Bonuses for United Premier Members

-If you have any Premier status with United Airlines you’ll also receive onboard extras with select cruise lines:
+If you have any Premier status with United Airlines, you also receive onboard extras with some cruise lines:

 • Norwegian Cruise Line